-4.5 Disqualification: The Fire Chief may disqualify an applicant for any of the following reasons:
+4.5 Disqualification

-- Failure to demonstrate that the requirements or qualifications established for the authorized position have been met. - Conviction of a felony or misdemeanor of such a nature as to have an adverse effect on the applicant's ability to perform the duties of the position, or which resulted in imprisonment. - False statement of fact or actual or attempted misrepresentation, deception, fraud, or misconduct on an application, or during an interview or examination. - Interference with or attempt to interfere with the fair, equitable and orderly conduct of an interview or examination process. - Being tardy or failing to appear for an interview or examination; or - Any other reasonable grounds for disqualification as determined by the Fire Chief.
+The Fire Chief may disqualify an applicant for any of the following reasons: (a) failure to demonstrate that the requirements or qualifications established for the authorized position have been met; (b) conviction of a felony or misdemeanor of such a nature as to have an adverse effect on the applicant's ability to perform the duties of the position, or which resulted in imprisonment; (c) false statement of fact or actual or attempted misrepresentation, deception, fraud, or misconduct on an application, or during an interview or examination; (d) interference with or attempt to interfere with the fair, equitable and orderly conduct of an interview or examination process; (e) being tardy or failing to appear for an interview or examination; or (f) any other reasonable grounds for disqualification as determined by the Fire Chief.
 Whenever an application is rejected, written notice shall be given to the applicant.
 The District generally shall not give any reasons for the rejection.
 Incomplete or deficient applications may be returned to the applicant for amendment.

-4.6 Examination of Applicants:
+4.6 Examination of Applicants

-The Fire Chief may provide interviews and/or examinations of qualified applicants.
+The Fire Chief may provide for interviews and/or examinations of qualified applicants.
 Examinations, if conducted, may consist of written, oral, performance, and/or physical agility tests as determined by the Fire Chief.
 Interviews and examinations, if any, will be scheduled by the Fire Chief as the need requires, and may be postponed, canceled, or extended by the Fire Chief.
-Physical agility or functional capacity tests will be administered only after a conditional job offer has been extended, and the applicant must successfully pass the test, or the conditional offer will be withdrawn.
-If the District conducts a background investigation of an applicant, the investigation shall comply with applicable provisions of the Investigative Consumer Reporting Agencies Act (Civil Code Sections 1786-1786.53) The District will comply with all applicable federal and state laws regarding background checks.
+If the District conducts a background investigation of an applicant, the investigation shall comply with applicable provisions of the Investigative Consumer Reporting Agencies Act (Civil Code Sections 1786-1786.53).

-4.7 Appointment:
+4.7 Appointment